AvNav-Android

 A complete list of settings can be found here.

-In the screenshot a valid internal position is shown (green bubble), but currently no AIS data (red bubble).
+In the screenshot a valid internal position is shown (green bubble), but currently no AIS data (yellow bubble).

 To return to the android setting move to the settings page within the app and click the android button there.